Dumbbell Incline Bench IYT exercise demonstration image

 Form Cues

-• Squeeze the shoulder blades.
+• Squeeze shoulder blades down and back

-• Maintain chest contact.
+• Maintain chest contact with bench

-• Control the descent.
+• Control the descent

 Breathing